 Tuition assistance is available from the school for families experiencing economic difficulties.
 Requests for such assistance should be made at the time of registration so that families can be notified by the end of the school year.
 However, since such circumstances often are unpredictable, families should not hesitate to inform the Pastor or Principal of their need whenever it may arise during the year.
 For the sake of your family's security and peace of mind and for the general financial stability of our school, we encourage parents or guardians to contact the parish as soon as possible when they are experiencing economic difficulties.
-In order to be considered for financial assistance parents will be required to demonstrate their inability to pay by completing a financial needs assessment form administered by an outside confidential service.
-The School Office or Parish Office should be contacted to obtain the required forms.
+In order to be considered for financial assistance parents will be required to demonstrate their inability to pay by completing a financial needs assessment form administered by Facts.
 Although reduced cash contributions are the norm, other equitable arrangements are possible to enable school families to fulfill their commitment of financial support for our school.
 The Pastor will work out these arrangements with families on an individual basis and in a way that respects the concern and commitment of all our school families for the education and religious formation of their children.
-As a Catholic community we are committed to helping you provide a Catholic education for your children despite financial hardships.
-It is Fr.
-Randy's expectations that every St. Louis Parish Family should be attending Mass and tithing.
-Being present for worship and offering support to St. Louis is vital if we are going to be good stewards of all that God has given us.
-Therefore, any family requesting tuition assistance must meet these criteria.